Heliski Alpinism & Climbing Map

 • All transport during the week including return to Chamonix

-• Hotel accommodation in twin room including breakfast for 2 nights (a single room can, where possible, be arranged at additional cost)
+• Hotel accommodation in twin room including breakfast for 2 nights (single room can, where possible, be arranged at additional cost)

 • 5 nights at mountain huts including breakfast and dinner